w1lnx/passphrase/README.md

 Uses the word list that is included with all macOS / OS X versions and randomly selects a word length and uses generally-safe characters to separate them.

 ## Usage
-Only need to run the memorable-phrase.sh script:
+Only need to run the passphrase.sh script:

-    ./memorable-phrase.sh
+    ./passphrase.sh